yaglm/yaglm/Readme.md

 We also supply built in cross-validation (CV) for each of these penalties.
 For the concave penalties (e.g. Lasso) our CV methods use faster path algorithms (as in sklearn.linear_model.LassoCV).
 Our CV function allow custom metrics and custom selection rules such as the '1se' rule from the glmnet package.

-We aim to add additional loss functions including quantile regression, poisson, gamma, and cox regression, etc.
+We aim to add additional loss functions including quantile regression, poisson, gamma, cox regression, etc.

 # What we provide on the backend